zekeziegler/eda_project/README.md

 # eda_project
-A repo for my exploratory data analysis project
+A repo for my exploratory data analysis project using a dataset of Major League Baseball games from 2015-2018